Seeks Total Returns Backed by Consistent Income

 Annual asset management fee: 0.55%

 PREDEX is a low-cost, core real estate strategy which provides the potential for consistent income, low correlation to other assets and relatively low volatility.
 By investing in a more passively managed strategy, PREDEX investors avoid the higher fees often associated with active management.
-For the fiscal year ended April 30, 2019, the Fund’s total expense ratio before reimbursement was 1.10%, 1.20% and 1.32% per annum of the average daily net assets of Class I, Class T and Class W, respectively.
-The Adviser and the Fund have entered into an Expense Limitation Agreement under which the Adviser has agreed contractually to waive its fees and to pay or absorb the ordinary expenses of the Fund until at least August 3, 2020 to the extent that they exceed 1.10%, 1.35% and 1.35% per annum for Class I, Class T and Class W, respectively.
+For the fiscal year ended April 30, 2020, the Fund’s total expense ratio before fee waiver or recoupment was 1.02%, 1.16% and 1.18% per annum of the average daily net assets of Class I, Class T and Class W, respectively.
+The Adviser and the Fund have entered into an Expense Limitation Agreement under which the Adviser has agreed contractually to waive its fees and to pay or absorb the ordinary expenses of the Fund until at least August 30, 2021 to the extent that they exceed 1.10%, 1.35% and 1.35% per annum for Class I, Class T and Class W, respectively.

 2 Source: Bloomberg and NCREIF.
-Commercial real estate is represented by the NCREIF Open-End Diversified Core (ODCE) Index, an index of investment returns reporting on both a historical and current basis the results of 36 open-end commingled funds pursuing a diversified core investment strategy.
+Private Real Estate is represented by the NCREIF Open-End Diversified Core (ODCE) Index, an index of investment returns reporting on both a historical and current basis the results of 40 open-end commingled funds pursuing a diversified core investment strategy.
 See ncreif.org for more information on the NFI-ODCE Index and its guidelines.
-Equities are represented by the S&P 500 Index, an unmanaged index of the 500 largest stocks (in terms of market value), weighted by market capitalization and considered representative of the broad stock market.
 Bonds are represented by the Barclays Capital Aggregate Bond Index, an index of securities that are SEC-registered, taxable and dollar denominated.
 The index covers the U.S. investment grade fixed rate bond market, with index components for government and corporate securities, mortgage pass-through securities and asset-backed securities.
 These major sectors are subdivided into more specific indices that are calculated and reported on a regular basis.
+The S&P 500 Index is an unmanaged index of the 500 largest stocks (in terms of market value), weighted by market capitalization and considered representative of the broad U.S. stock market.
+The Russell 2000 Index is an unmanaged index of the smallest 2,000 stocks (based on capitalization) in the Russell 3000 Index and considered representative of U.S. small-cap stocks.
+Equity REITs are represented by the MSCI US REIT Index, a free float-adjusted, market capitalization-weighted index of publicly listed U.S. Equity REITs not designated as Mortgage REITs or selected Specialized REITs.
 Total returns presented assume reinvestment of distributions.
 Investors are not able to invest directly in the indices referenced in this illustration and unmanaged index returns do not reflect any fees, expenses or sales charges.
 The referenced indices are shown for general market comparisons and not meant to represent the Fund.
 Past performance does not guarantee future results.